UCAS CODE CX69

 Our foundation degree in football coaching and performance is a fantastic opportunity if you want to work as a coach or sports development officer in the football industry

-You will cover all the key areas of coaching, including sport psychology, strength and conditioning, sports development, and match and performance analysis.
-Specific football coaching modules involve completion of FAW Level 2 licence in year one and UEFA B licence Level 3 in year two. (on successful completion of external assessment)
+Specific football coaching modules involve completion of FAW Level 2 licence in year one and UEFA B licence Level 3 in year two (subject to successful completion).

 You will learn through classroom-based lectures and seminars, as well as practical learning in the field and laboratories.
-In the second year, you will complete up to 300 hours of coaching (ie, work-based learning) to give you vital skills for a career in the sports coaching, health and fitness, and sports development industries.
+In the second year, you will complete up to 300 hours of coaching (work-based learning) that is managed through weekly tutorials and a mentoring programme.

-The Active Endorsement Scheme for Higher Education has been developed by the leading national organisations in the sport and active leisure sector.
-It awards accreditation to those undergraduate sports coaching degrees producing graduates who are both knowledgeable about sports coaching and have the practical skills necessary to deliver safe, effective and enjoyable coaching sessions to a range of participants.
+This course is endorsed by Skills Active It awards accreditation to undergraduate sports coaching degrees who produce graduates that are knowledgeable about sports coaching and have the practical skills necessary to deliver safe, effective and enjoyable coaching sessions to a range of participants.